 Fieldwork

-A traditional Mongolian ger 'house'
+A Mongolian ger 'yurt; house'

 Burning of zul 'candle' during the Kalmyk New Year, also known as Zul